 MiReKoc Summer School serves as a platform bringing future scholars into dialogue with senior scholars and practitioners from the region and beyond.
 Past schools have attracted participants from different countries and academic institutions, with participants coming from North and South America, Europe, Africa and Asia.
 Through its various networks, collaborations and projects, MiReKoc has been able to attract esteemed scholars, researchers, policy makers, and practitioners as lecturers in the Summer School.

 The Summer School is designed for PhD and graduate students as well as junior experts in the field.
 The programme includes two weeks of lectures, lab sessions and discussion sessions which will be led by distinguished international faculty members and experts in the field.
 The participants will have the chance of sharing their research agendas and ideas with these scholars in an interactive environment.
 The language of the Summer School is English.
-The fee for the program is 1500 Euros covering lectures, course materials, food and accommodation.
+The fee for face-to-face participation to the program is 1500 Euros covering lectures, course materials, food and accommodation.
+The hybrid model offers other alternatives including online participation and for face-to-face participants, an option without accomodation.
+The fees for each preference changes accordingly and detailed below.
 Two full scholarships are available on a merit basis for outstanding candidates affiliated with institutions from low-income and lower-middle-income economies according to World Bank list of economies.
 Some partial scholarships of up to 30% are available for other candidates based on merit and an explanation of their financial constraints.
 Tuition fee for the students affiliated with institutions from the IMISCOE network will be reduced by 40%.
 A certificate will be provided upon successful completion of the programme.
 Additional requirements will be required of those participants who seek course credit.

 • Methodologies on Migration Research: An Overview

 • Epistemological and Philosophical Issues on Social Science Research

 • Ethnography and Participatory Methods in Migration Research